daattali/beautiful-jekyll/schedule.md

 _Cancelled_ sessions are in _italics_.
 If a session is cancelled via email, then that takes precedence over this schedule.

 Sessions in (parentheses) are competitions.
+There won't be normal sessions on competition days.
 Only attend if you are [registered for that competition](/competitions).

 | Week Of	| Fundamentals (Mon 4:30-5:30)		| Competition Training (Wed 3:30-4:30)  | Variety (Fri 4:30-5:30)   |
 | ------- | ------------------------------- | ------------------------------------- | ------------------------- |